antonysigma/abacus-emu/lit/1_index.md

 # How to read this document

 This example is written in a style of literate programming (Knuth 1984).
-The (Javascript) source source is not presented in one go.
+The (Javascript) source code is not presented in one go.
 Instead, we present the code fragments embed within the main article.

 The same article is also hosted on Github at https://github.com/antonysigma/abacus-emu/blob/entangled-bootstrap/lit/ .

 The document pre-processor application, `entangled`, will parse a system of code fragment references, known as `noweb` (Ramsey 1994), to assemble the machine-readable source files.
 Inside source fragments you may encounter a line with `<<...>>` marks, which is a reference to another code fragment in the article.

+Literate programming requires the *machine code* to be scattered throughout the main article written in plain English, following the *human expert's* train of thought.
+This is in stark contrast to the inline comment blocks scattered among the *machine code* files, following the *machine logic flow*.

 # Build instruction